SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 make
 ```

 The compilation should start and terminate successfully.
+Currently,
+the artifact only works for the x86 back-end because Stack-Awareness
+is only implemented for x86.

 ### Navigating the proofs